✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Q: What's the cost comparison between Gemini 3.5 Flash and Claude Sonnet 4.6? #

 Gemini 3.5 Flash is significantly cheaper: $1.50 per 1M input tokens and $9.00 per 1M output tokens (global regions), compared to Claude Sonnet 4.6 at approximately $3.00 per 1M input and $15.00 per 1M output.
 That's roughly 50% cheaper on inputs and 40% cheaper on outputs.
 With Google's 90% cache discount on cached input tokens ($0.15 per 1M), long-running agents that reuse context become even more cost-effective.
-However, actual end-to-end costs depend on your specific usage patterns — Flash's "thinking" modes can increase token consumption.
-Run the 5-day comparison (Action 1) to get your actual numbers.
+However, actual end-to-end costs depend on my specific usage patterns — Flash's "thinking" modes can increase token consumption.
+I run the 5-day comparison (Action 1) to get my actual numbers.

 The Bottom Line #